Submodular functions and perfect graphs: Introduction

 A \emph{clique} in a graph is a set of pairwise adjacent vertices, and an \emph{independent set} is a set of pairwise non-adjacent vertices.
 The \emph{chromatic number} of a graph $G$ is the smallest number of independent sets of $G$ with union $V(G)$.
 A graph $G$ is \emph{perfect} if every induced subgraph $H$ of $G$ satisfies $\chi(H) = \omega(H)$, where $\chi(H)$ is the chromatic number of $H$ and $\omega(H)$ is the size of a maximum clique in $H$.
 For an integer $k \geq 4$, a {\em hole of length $k$} in a graph is an induced subgraph isomorphic to the $k$-vertex cycle $C_k$.
 An \emph{antihole} is the complement of a hole.
 A hole or antihole is {\em odd} if its length is odd, and {\em even} if its length is even.
 A graph is \emph{Berge} if it does not contain an odd hole or an odd antihole.
 Claude Berge introduced the class of perfect graphs and conjectured that a graph is perfect if and only if it is Berge.
 This conjecture (now the Strong Perfect Graph Theorem) was proved by Chudnovsky, Robertson, Seymour and Thomas \cite{SPGT}.

 Given a graph with non-negative weights on its vertices, \textsc{Maximum Weight Independent Set} (MWIS) is the problem of finding an independent set of maximum total weight.
 It is known that MWIS can be solved in polynomial time in perfect graphs due to the algorithm of Gr\"{o}tschel, Lov\'asz and Schrijver \cite{Grotschel}.
 This algorithm, however, uses the ellipsoid method to solve semidefinite programs.
 Although there is no standard definition of {\em combinatorial} algorithm, most graph theorists agree that algorithms that rely on graph searches and decompositions and that can be described as a sequence of operations applied directly to the vertices and edges of the graph can be called combinatorial.
 Under this ``definition'' the algorithm of \cite{Grotschel} is not considered to be combinatorial.
 Currently, no combinatorial polynomial-time algorithm is known to solve MWIS in perfect graphs, and consequently there has been interest in studying MWIS in restricted subclasses of perfect graphs.
+Although in some restricted subclasses of perfect graphs, MWIS can be formulated as a linear program of polynomial size and different approaches can then be used to solve it, translating these methods into a ``combinatorial algorithm'' is still out of reach, so even finding a combinatorial polynomial-time algorithm for MWIS in subclasses of perfect graphs is an open and interesting problem.
 In this paper, we prove one such result.
 A \emph{prism} is a graph consisting of two vertex-disjoint triangles $\{a_1, a_2, a_3\}$, $\{b_1, b_2, b_3\}$, and three vertex-disjoint paths $P_1, P_2, P_3$, where each $P_i$ has endpoints $a_i, b_i$, and for $1 \leq i < j \leq 3$ the only edges between $V(P_i)$ and $V(P_j)$ are $a_ia_j$ and $b_ib_j$.
 In this paper, we obtain a combinatorial polynomial-time algorithm solving MWIS in perfect graphs of bounded degree that do not contain a prism or a hole of length four.
 Our approach uses two general tools, even set separators and iterated decompositions, which can be applied to different graph classes and which therefore add to the available methods to solve MWIS.
 Developing the theory of even set separators and of iterated decompositions are major contributions of this paper, aside from the application to MWIS in a subclass of perfect graphs.
 Next, we describe how these two tools work and why they are useful.